 30th birthday holiday ideas

-A 30th birthday might be the excuse for the biggest party in living memory, a romantic break for two, or an adrenalin-fuelled weekend that’s so frantic it actually makes your forget you’re in mourning for your lost youth.
+A post-lockdown 30th birthday might be an excuse for the biggest party in living memory, a romantic break for two, or an adrenalin-fuelled weekend.
+With UK travel restrictions now lifted, now’s a great time to plan a trip.

 Here are the best ways to make it a 30th birthday to remember – for all the right reasons, both in the UK and abroad.

 Host a house party

 One of the toughest things about getting older is how little quality time you get to spend with your friends, which is why a 30th birthday is the perfect excuse for rounding up a gang of mates and booking a house for a weekend.

 If you’re prepared to splurge, check out some of the spectacular party houses on offer from The Big Domain and Oliver’s Travels; some come with a butler to tend to your every need, while others have indoor swimming pools and cinema rooms.
 If you’re after something more quirky, how about renting a lighthouse cottage?
 Dramatic locations and spectacular views will make it a celebration not easily forgotten.

 For a more mellow break, take your pick of cottages in Norfolk or Suffolk, where thick heads from evening celebrations can be soothed with quiet walks through tranquil countryside or along wide, unspoilt beaches.
 Or head to the West Country: I recommend Classic Cottages and Rural Retreats.